AdaCore/spark2014/docs/ug/appendix.rst

    access-to-subprogram and dynamic binding) and indirect reads/writes to global variables (through access variables).

 #.
-Defining multiple units in the same file is not supported.
-Instead,
-   define each unit in a separate file.
-You can use the gnatchop tool to automate this.

-#.
 A subset of all Ada fixed-point types and fixed-point operations is
    supported: